Table Of Contents

 The following assumes that you have the Apache web server running on the computer that is licensed for Graph IDE, the Graph IDE Server is set to on, Graph IDE is auto launched at login and your computer is set to login the user when it boots.

-Download nph-pvs.zip (using the links shown above), uncompress the download by double clicking it and then drag the result to the CGI-BIN folder of your web server.
-That folder may be
+Download mod_pvs.so.zip (using the links shown above), uncompress the download by double clicking it and then drag the result to the mod directory of your web server.

 If you configured the web server correctly and are viewing this manual on the computer running that web server then the following image should show a line graph.

 Which is the imaged results of the following URL: